bryanherger/vertica-containers/one-node/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-orange.svg)](https://opensource.org/licenses/Apache-2.0)

-# Running Vertica with Docker
+# Running OpenText Vertica Analytics Database with Docker

-[Vertica](https://www.vertica.com/) is a massively scalable analytics data warehouse that stores your data and performs analytics on it all in one place.
+[OpenText Vertica](https://www.opentext.com/products/analytics-database) is a massively scalable analytics data warehouse that stores your data and performs analytics on it all in one place.

-This Dockerfile creates a single-node container using the [Vertica Community Edition](https://www.vertica.com/docs/latest/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm) (CE) license.
-The CE license includes:
+This Dockerfile creates a single-node container using a user-provided installer (RPM or DEB) and license key.
+The container includes:
 - [VMart example database](https://www.vertica.com/docs/latest/HTML/Content/Authoring/GettingStartedGuide/IntroducingVMart/IntroducingVMart.htm)
 - Admintools
 - vsql